Trusted Mold Testing Services in Connecticut

-Mold is a common problem often developing along floors, walls and across ceilings.
+Mold is a common, pesky problem that often develops along floors, walls and across ceilings of homes.
 The micro-organism is a fungus that poses a real health hazard when left to proliferate in the home or business property.

 The Health Effects of Mold